Enhancing the value of your property

 Now we’re talking paint…..and sealant and plaster!
 Fix cosmetic cracks, apply new paint, replace dripping taps, clean sealant around baths and showers and so on.
 First impressions count when it comes to selling your house and collectively, things like this will make a big difference.

 There are more significant projects that could give your property value a boost such as:

 How and where you add extra square footage will of course depend on your house.
 If you’re able to do it, extra space is usually a surefire way of adding value.
-Roof space conversions, extensions, extra bathrooms, a larger kitchen and such like will all add value
+Roof space conversions by residential roofing contractors, extensions, extra bathrooms, a larger kitchen and such like will all add value

 Other things being equal and accepting that there are many factors involved, it’s likely that the bigger the footprint of the building, the higher it’s likely value add.
 Extensions won’t come cheap and depending what you’re taking on, could cost anywhere between £10,000 and £40,000 for a modest 1-2 storey extension.